 So we avoid creating false positives, let's say.

-So if we play with these two together, and if we keep adding more, maybe we'll be able to, to cover cover more scenarios.
+So if we play with these two together, and if we keep adding more, maybe we'll be able to cover more scenarios.

 Right.
-I know that network error logging is another data source that we've we've talked about in the past that we, you know, can use to try to validate or verify an outage or an anomaly.
+I know that network error logging is another data source that we've talked about in the past that we can use to try to validate or verify an outage or an anomaly.

 So it makes it harder to detect those anomalies there.

 And also for locations that don't have a lot of users or ASs without a lot of users, we didn't get a lot of traffic.